Chinese new year 2023, the year of the rabbit, Jan 22nd

 Other things to note.
 Increased visitors it the Angkor Wat complex, but unlike Songkran (Khmer new year), it does not affect our photography workshops.
 Also, many Chinese & Khmer will head to the coast in great numbers, notably Sihanoukville*, which will inflate accommodation prices.
 Expect beaches to be busy with mostly Chinese.

 With the ongoing Chinese funded development in Sihanoukville, this town is now out of favour with expats, tourists and Khmer.
-Mass construction of casinos (now 88 registered casinos) and property investment projects have changed this place.
+The mass construction of casinos and property investment projects have changed this place.
 Construction continues but at a lesser pace since the pandemic.
 Chinese gamblers and workers reman but in smaller numbers than before, with some investments drying up.
 The locals are looking for alternatives, Kampot, also Angkor Wat are getting busy around this time.
 If you are heading to Sihanoukville during Chinese new year, the Islands are your best alternative.

 You may also like Visiting Cambodia during Khmer new year